Click to return to the Old Christmas Tree Lights Table of Contents Page

 A brief look at lighted table top and bubbling light trees from the 30s, 40s and 50s.

-Click to see more Christmas features, including stories, music, and craft resources.
-Chapter Twelve: Just For Fun, a Few Pictures of Christmas Past
+Chapter Fourteen: Just For Fun, a Few Pictures of Christmas Past

 Presented here is a small collection of photographic memories of Christmas as it was in Great Grandmother's time.

-Chapter Thirteen: Just For Fun, some Music of Christmas Past
+Chapter Fifteen: Just For Fun, some Music of Christmas Past

 This page presents some very vintage recordings of turn-of-the-nineteenth-century Christmas music,